malcolms-anatomy/git/README.md

 # git
-This repository contains a turorial on using git together with github.
+This repository contains a tutorial on using git together with Git Hub.